Optimal General Matchings: Structure and properties of a basic canonical path

+Let us note that the above arguments hold even if $a=c$.
+The case $c=b$ does not happen as $\R$ does not contain two edge disjoint paths between $c$ and $d$.

+{\bf Case $2$: each of the endpoints of $\R$ is not fine in $\Q \cup Z$ or coincides with one of the endpoints of $\Q$. }

+Suppose first that no endpoint of $\R$ coincides with any endpoint of $\Q$.
 There exists then a cycle $\C_1 \subset \R$ incident to $c$ that goes through $a$ and a cycle $\C_2 \subset \R$ incident to $d$ that goes through $b$.
-We split $\C_1$ into two paths between $a$ and $c$ and choose the one with maximum weight - let us call it $\P_1$.
-Similarly, we split $\C_2$ into two paths between $b$ and $d$ and choose the one with maximum weight and call it $\P_2$.
+We split $\C_1$ into two paths between $a$ and $c$ and choose the one with greater weight - let us call it $\P_1$.
+Similarly, we split $\C_2$ into two paths between $b$ and $d$ and choose the one with greater weight and call it $\P_2$.

-We note that the path $\S=\R_{max} \cup \P_1 \cup \P_2$ has positive weight.
-(Every cycle $\C \subset \R$ incident to an endpoint of $\R$ has non-positive weight because it either goes through some endpoint of $\Q$ and then by Lemma \ref{cykl} it has non-positive weight or it goes only through even vertices and if such a cycle existed, it would form a canonical path with positive weight.
-Therefore $w(\R_{max}) \geq w(Z)>0$.)
+We note that the path $\S=\R_{max} \cup \P_1 \cup \P_2$ between $a$ and $b$ has positive weight.
+It follows from the fact that each cycle of $\R$ incident to $c$ or $d$ has non-positive weight - recall that each endpoint of $\R$ is even w.r.t. $\Q$.

-If both $a$ and $b$ are even or both of them are odd, we are done, as either $\S$ forms a canonical path w.r.t. $M$ or by Lemma \ref{help} its existence implies the existence of a positive cycle going only through even vertices.
-The case when $a$ is odd and $b$ is even is covered above.
-Let us note that if $R_{max}$ goes through some endpoint(s) of $\Q$, we may also need to split $\S$.
+If both $a$ and $b$ are even or both of them are odd, we are done, as either $\S$ forms a canonical path w.r.t $M$ or by Lemma \ref{help} its existence implies the existence of a positive cycle going only through even vertices.
+The case when $a$ is odd and $b$ is even is already covered in the preceding case.
+Let us note that if $R_{max}$ goes through some even endpoint(s) of $\Q$, we may also need to split $\S$.

+If one or two endpoints of $\R$ coincide with the endpoints of $\Q$, then the task of obtaining a path $\S$ between $a$ and $b$ of positive weight is even easier as we do not have to add parts of some cycles of $\R$ incident to respective endpoint(s) of $\R$.